altruios/namshubettulpa/public/namshubettulpa/chapters/desperate-resort.md

 He had far too little sleep, no gun, no backup, no plan~ "K::Now we're firebombing cities?"
-~Others could hear his question, but it was directed at himself~ 'K::Or just letting it happen, Flanagan made the call' "A::If we can't use the way out, We need to make sure he doesn't have a physical presence anymore."
+~Others could hear his question, but it was directed at himself~ 'K::Or just letting it happen, Flanagan made the call...'
+"A::If we can't use the way out, We need to make sure he doesn't have a physical presence anymore."
 ~He should have stopped Flanagan~
 'K::And did you have time?